Identifying Potential Funders

 Colorado College community now has access the premier grants database, “Pivot.”
 This product incorporates the more well-known grants database, “COS,” but it also includes access to information on other researchers worldwide through the “COS Scholar Universe.”
 Pivot integrates (and “pivots between”) both of these services.

-You can immediately begin to search Pivot from any CC computer.
+You are invited to search Pivot from any CC computer.

-This Pivot Tips Sheet provides a quick overview of the sections of Pivot and provides more information on its Curated Lists.
+These Pivot Tips provide a quick overview of the sections of Pivot and provides preliminary guidance on creating an advanced search.